 I’ve been discussing things from tarot and channeling that have come up, but almost every metaphysical discipline has their own rules and methodology for calculating or predicting death.
-For example, in astrology it is well known that you can’t read a person’s death in their own chart, but by exploring the chart of the people that know them, you can see patterns that could indicate potential death.
-I.E. If you want to know when mom might be passing you would examine her husband’s, children’s, and any living parent’s charts and look for patterns that may indicate significant loss.
+For example, in astrology, it is well known that you can’t read a person’s death in their own chart, but by exploring the chart of the people that know them, you can see patterns that could indicate potential death.
+I.E. If you want to know when mom might be passing you would examine her husband’s, children’s, and any living parent’s charts and look for patterns that may indicate a significant loss.
 If you have enough correlation……

 Can a Psychic Predict Death?

 The bottom line is, yes death can be predicted, but it’s very rare.
-A psychic is far more likely to get information regarding an illness, hospital visit, etc then the impressions of actual death or the timing of such an event.
+A psychic is far more likely to get information regarding the illness, hospital visit, etc then the impressions of actual death or the timing of such an event.
 Even then, the other person’s free will and their self-awareness can play a huge part in when they transition from this world.
 Likewise, the one above is the only one that holds any true knowledge of when a person’s time in the physical world will end.
 As much as people wish they could have a direct line to that all omniscient power, it simply doesn’t exist nor will it ever.

-It’s also interesting to note that it’s far more common for people to experience events after a person has passed away as opposed to pick up on when a person is going to pass away.
-I’ve heard many a story from a student who was awaken in the middle of the night and just knew their son/daughter/father/mother/grandmother etc had transitioned from this world to the next.
+It’s also interesting to note that it’s far more common for people to experience events after a person has passed away as opposed to picking up on when a person is going to pass away.
+I’ve heard many a story from a student who was awakened in the middle of the night and just knew their son/daughter/father/mother/grandmother etc had transitioned from this world to the next.
 Some will swear they had a dream about it, a vision, or even actually encountered the spirit itself.
 All of which are very possible.

 Again, that’s not to say there aren’t times when people can feel or know it’s coming, it’s just not the norm.